 To reset a RAM 1500 check engine light, all you have to do is:

 - Disconnect the negative cable from your battery.

 This should reset your RAM 1500 computer.
 In some older models, you may also need to drive the truck for up to 50 miles to re-calibrate the computer.
 Keep in mind that when the battery has been disconnected it not only resets the computer but will most likely also reset the security system or other electronic systems inside the vehicle.
 You may need to reset your car alarm and reprogram your radio to your favorite channels after resetting the check engine light.

 Why Is My Check Engine Light On?

 There are varied reasons for the check engine light to come on in your RAM 1500.
 Some instances could be small things you can fix at home, like tightening your gas cap.
-Others may require a visit to a service center to repair or replace a part.
+Others may require a visit to a service center to repair or replace a part before you head out to tow or haul.
 At any rate, when you see that the check engine light has turned on, the first thing you need to do is to determine what the problem is.

 - Check Your Gas Cap: This is the most common reason a check engine light comes on, and it’s the easiest to fix.
 Access the gas cap, remove it and carefully replace it, making sure that it is seated correctly.
 Then disconnect the battery, as described above, reconnect it, and the check engine light should turn off.